 Carotenoids are natural plant pigments responsible for the bright colors of most fruits and vegetables.
-In a regular diet, you probably consume several dozen carotenoids.
 Studies have shown that carotenoids can promote health when consumed as part of a healthy diet.
-Major carotenoids, including lycopene, lutein, and zeaxanthine have antioxidant properties that can help neutralize free radicals and prevent age-related diseases.
+Major carotenoids, including lycopene, lutein, and zeaxanthine, have antioxidant properties that can help neutralize free radicals and prevent age-related diseases.

 Beta-carotene shows itself through a yellow-orange pigmentation.
 The brighter the color, the more beta-carotene the food contains.
 It is important to note that green leafy vegetables also contain beta-carotene, although the chlorophyll in the leaves hides the yellow-orange pigment.
-The importance of beta-carotene can't be overstated, since a deficiency in this nutrient is the main cause of blindness, disease, and premature death among children under five and pregnant women, mostly in developing countries.
+The importance of beta-carotene can't be overstated since its deficiency in this nutrient is the main cause of blindness, various disease, and even premature death among children under five and pregnant women, mostly in developing countries.

-Some people have major problems to convert beta-carotene into vitamin A, and the reason is a genetic mutation in the bcmo1 gene (short for beta-carotene 15, 15'-monooxygenase), whose presence has been confirmed in those with reduced ability to produce vitamin A.
+Some people's bodies have major problems converting beta-carotene into vitamin A. The reason is a genetic mutation in the bcmo1 gene (short for beta-carotene 15, 15'-monooxygenase), whose presence has been confirmed in those with reduced ability to produce vitamin A.